mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   You can use the [`button-color-prop` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#button-color-prop) for automatic migration.

 - `span` element that wraps children has been removed. `label` classKey is also removed.
-Read more about [span removal](https://github.com/mui-org/material-ui/pull/26666).
+More details about [this change](https://github.com/mui-org/material-ui/pull/26666).

   ```diff
   <button class="MuiButton-root">